leandro-ro/Threshold-BBS-Plus-PCG/README.md

-# Psuedorandom Correlation Generator for Threhsold BBS+
+# Psuedorandom Correlation Generator for Threshold BBS+

 ## File Structure
 - `dpf`: Holds interface definitions and their implementation for Distributed Point Functions (DPF).